 V’Shinantam L’vanechah – And you should teach your children diligently… Deut.
 6:7

-We appreciate the honor and privilege of teaching your children, but also know that parents are our partners in creating meaningful Jewish learning experiences.
-We have a number of programs woven through the curricular year that involve parents and children learning together:
+We appreciate the honor and privilege of teaching your children, and value the importance of partnering with parents in creating meaningful Jewish learning experiences.
+Therefore, we have a number of programs woven through the curricular year that involve parents and children learning together:

-Parent Education Programs: Throughout the year, parents will be able to participate in various and engaging learning opportunities on a Sunday morning from 10:30 a.m. – Noon.
-The programs include:
+Lifelong Learning Programs: Throughout the year, parents and our high school students will be able to participate in various and engaging learning opportunities on a Sunday morning from 10:00–11:45 a.m.
+This year’s programs include

-- Lectures by our rabbi and guest speakers on a variety of topics such as child development, Jewish history, holiday preparations, and Social Justice
+lectures by our rabbi and guest speakers on a variety of topics:

 School-wide Assemblies: During the course of the year, we have a number of opportunities for our students to share what they are learning in their classes.
 We gather together in school-wide assemblies, and encourage all parents to attend.